yihong-eric-chen/yihong-eric-chen.github.io/about.md

 Beyond my academic and professional pursuits, I'm a UD Student Alumni Ambassador ([UDSAA](https://www.udel.edu/alumni-friends/connect/students/student-alumni-ambassadors/)) and the former president of the SWUFE Fujian Fellows Association, roles that have refined my leadership abilities and event coordination skills.

 In my leisure moments, I find joy in music and movies, having served as the principal horn player in the SWUFE Orchestra.
-I am also a fan of Chinese folk songs and traditional music, with [Gong Linna](http://www.gonglinna.com/index.html) being my favorite artist
+I am also a fan of Chinese folk songs and traditional music.